 The festival screens short and feature-length films in both showcase and competition settings, hosts panel discussions on issues in contemporary filmmaking, and invites the filmmakers to interact with the audience at a number of social events.
 Film categories include:

-- Mississippi narrative and documentary
+Mississippi narrative and documentary

-- Mississippi Music Video
+Music Video and Documentary

 The Oxford Film Festival entertains and educates its participants, providing residents and visitors with the opportunity to watch independent films, as well as to meet the filmmakers and learn from industry professionals.
 The variety of films, in addition to the panels, attracts filmgoers of all ages and backgrounds.
 The festival also supports moviemaking in the area through the production of the community film and support of OxFilm Society which loans equipment to filmmakers filming in Oxford.

 Our festival, the Oxford Film Festival, is in Mississippi (USA) and should not be confused with the Oxford International Film Festival in Ohio, now known as the Cincinnati Film Festival, nor OxDox in Oxford, England nor the Oxford International Film Festival in Oxford.
 England.

 Oxford Film Festival Code of Conduct